verilog-to-routing/vtr-verilog-to-routing/README.developers.md

     xdot vpr.dot
     ```

-7. To save your results as a `png` file, type:
+7. To save your results as a `png` file, use:
     ```
     dot -Tpng -Gdpi=300 vpr.dot > vpr.png
     ```

     Note that you can use the `-Gdpi` option to make your picture clearer if you find the default dpi settings not clear enough.

 # External Subtrees